BogdanCerovac/aXeSiA/README.md

 - User interface regression testing - screenshot comparator++

 ## Next steps

-I must present a demo video to Deque.
-I've seen that competition have some extremely good projects going on and I would help there as well if I had the time. aXeSia's main motive is not to win this hackaton, but maybe somebody else can join and we can maybe then add more features to it together.
-I will continue to work on aXeSiA anyway, as I see a lot of potential for my work, so if nothing else I'll use and maybe expand it myself.

 Please note that I do not have much capacity in regards of feature requests but I will do my best to fix eventual bugs.
 Pull requests are welcome.